How do I use posting policies in a course?

 - It is recommended that you set course and assignment posting policies before entering grades.

-- Hiding grades does not affect a student's ability to access their quiz scores in New Quizzes.
-Student visibility of New Quizzes scores must be managed from the assessment settings menu.
+- In New Quizzes, hiding grades does not affect a student's ability to access their quiz scores.
+Student visibility of New Quizzes scores must be managed from the quiz settings menu.

 View Posting Policies Flowchart